juanovandob/juanovandob/README.md

 ### Hi there 👋
+- 👀 I’m interested in Python, JavaScript, Devops.
+- 🌱 I’m currently learning Django, ReactJs, Docker
+- 👯 I’m collaborating on Moodle LMS - C
+- 💞️ I’m currently collaborating at Moodle LMS colegiojempresarial
+- 📫 How to reach me: juanovandob@gmail.com

 <!--
 **juanovandob/juanovandob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🌱 I’m currently learning Django
-- 👯 I’m collaborating on Moodle LMS - Colegio Empresarial
-- 📫 How to reach me: juanovandob@gmail.com
 -->